We have found the fixed bed

 transformer when on hookup.
 We use a Maplins Comag suitcase satellite

-kit or portable amplified aerial for freeview if in a good signal area.
+kit or a portable SLX amplified aerial for freeview which normally works well in most Uk areas.

 Waste tank